A Simple Template For Brand Strategy That All The Best Brands Use

 Take SAP’s answers to HOW they do things.
 They have 5:

-These are simple, actionable, memorable AND they are explained as 'How we Run' - which links to WHY they exist - To help businesses run better.
+These are simple, actionable, memorable AND they are explained as 'How we Run' - which links to WHY they exist - to help businesses run better.

 It’s really important that you answer WHO you are and HOW you do things in relation to WHY you exist.
 It needs to make sense as a narrative like this: